johnandreopoulos/node-public-api/README.md

   - [Latest World News based on Google News](#latest-world-news-based-on-google-news)
   - [Spotify Daily Trendings (200 Songs)](#spotify-daily-trendings-200-songs)
   - [Live Cryptocurrency Prices (50 Top Coins)](#live-cryptocurrency-prices-50-top-coins)

+The following APIs are available for use.
+Each API returns a list of objects with the data requested.
+The data is returned in JSON format.

+---

 ## Random Quote Generator
 It returns a random quote from a list of quotes.